Skip to main content

 The tower

-Represents the two foundations of the Founding Charism which are Spirituality (gold) and the Mission (purple).
+Represents the two foundations of the Founding Charism which are Spirituality (gold) and Mission (purple).

 • The Spiritual Life (gold): Includes Christians of all denominations attracted by the spirituality of Mercy who wish to make a commitment to the IMF.
 The purple line reminds us that the Spiritual Life is imbued with the humanitarian mission of the IMF.

 • Humanitarian Life (purple): Represents the mission of the IMF.
-It includes autonomous community organizations carrying out the specific mission of the Charism as well as hospitals and organizations founded by the Misericordia Sisters.
+It includes autonomous community organizations carrying out the specific mission of the Charism and hospitals and organizations founded by the Misericordia Sisters.
 The gold line is a reminder that humanitarian life is imbued with the values of Mercy.

 In this Lighthouse a core group is composed of those considered to be the guardians of the Founding Charism.
 This core is represented by these three elements: